 When Not to Tip

 There are reasons not to tip, besides not receiving great service.
-Before your wedding day, when you choose to hire a certain band, caterer, photographer or party bus/limo company, you typically sign a contract.
+Before your wedding day, when you choose to hire a certain band, caterer, photographer, or party bus/limo company, you typically sign a contract.
 Review all the contracts you signed with each of your wedding vendors.
 In a lot of cases, tips are built into the total price.
-If you choose to tip above and beyond the built in gratuity, that is completely up to you.
-In the case that the wedding planner had to put out a number of fires on your wedding day but in their contract the gratuity was already built in, perhaps a small gift of appreciation would go further than a monetary one.
-The same goes for the caterer, photographer or the florist.
+If you choose to tip above and beyond the built-in gratuity, that is completely up to you.
+In the case that the wedding planner had to put out a number of fires on your wedding day but in their contract the gratuity was already built-in, perhaps a small gift of appreciation would go further than a monetary one.
+The same goes for the caterer, photographer, or florist.